hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `fast Fourier transform <https://en.wikipedia.org/wiki/Fast_Fourier_transform>`_ of a signal can be computed using the :py:meth:`~.api.signals.BaseSignal.fft` method.
+The `fast Fourier transform <https://en.wikipedia.org/wiki/Fast_Fourier_transform>`_ of a signal can be computed using the :meth:`~.api.signals.BaseSignal.fft` method.
 By default, the FFT is calculated with the origin at (0, 0), which will be displayed at the bottom left and not in the centre of the FFT.
-Conveniently, the ``shift`` argument of the the :py:meth:`~.api.signals.BaseSignal.fft` method can be used to center the output of the FFT.
+Conveniently, the ``shift`` argument of the the :meth:`~.api.signals.BaseSignal.fft` method can be used to center the output of the FFT.
 In the following example, the FFT of a hologram is computed using ``shift=True`` and its output signal is displayed, which shows that the FFT results in a complex signal with a real and an imaginary parts: